doctea/usb_midi_clocker/README.md

 - This branch (main) is for a Teensy 4.1 using the [Deftaudio 8x8 midi+usb breakout board](https://www.tindie.com/products/deftaudio/teensy-41-midi-breakout-board-8in-8out-usb-host/)
 - The [Arduino branch](https://github.com/doctea/usb_midi_clocker/tree/arduino_version) is lacking most of the extended features, but works on an Arduino Uno with a USB Host Shield.
 (The Teensy version supports connecting a Uno running the Arduino version as a USB MIDI device to add extra clock outputs - use [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK) to turn the Arduino into a native USB MIDI device and configure it with pid=0x1337, vid=0x1337).
+- This project should be considered work-in-progress/beta -- don't trust it for anything mission-critical!
+Although it has been known to run for 12 hour stretches without crashing, it has started locking up quite frequently lately for unknown reasons (usually crashing/freezing during USB operations from what I can tell)

 # usb_midi_clocker

 This can be used as the clock generator and a USB MIDI hub to your Eurorack system, and more.

 It allows making use of USB-MIDI devices (eg Akai APCMini and MPK49, original Arturia Beatstep and Keystep, Modal CraftSynth 2.0), syncing USB and din MIDI devices as well as Eurorack CV clock and triggers on multiple outputs with selectable divisions and sequencer controlled by APCMini interface.

-Fundamentally I guess the aim is to try and tie together and make useful in a Eurorack context multiple cheap MIDI devices by clocking MIDI and eurorack from the same source.
+Fundamentally I guess the aim is to tie together and make useful, in a Eurorack context, multiple cheap MIDI devices by clocking serial MIDI, USB MIDI, and eurorack from the same clock source.

 Uses a TFT screen and a rotary encoder and buttons to control options.
 Saves to SD with functions such as unlimited projects, per-project sequences that store and recall clock divisions and sequencer patterns, a MIDI looper, etc.  Option to auto-advance through these sequences/loops for rudimentary song chaining.

 # Use and contributing

 Both are encouraged, I would love to have this be useful to others and to accept contributions to add features, fix bugs, make it easier to use, tweakable for your needs.
-Drop me a message if you're thinking of giving it a try.
+Drop me a message if you're thinking of giving it a try or need any assistance!

 ## Features